"I can't get hurt again," the Washington Nationals ace said. "That's just the reality of this."

-Scherzer allowed four hits, struck out three and walked one.
-The three-time Cy Young Award winner was put on the IL on July 26 with a strain in his upper back — a day earlier, he made his first start since being on the injured list with a back issue.
+Scherzer allowed one run and four hits, struck out three and walked one.
+The three-time Cy Young Award winner was put on the IL on July 26 with a strain in his upper back - a day earlier, he made his first start since being on the injured list with a back issue.

 The Nationals hadn't set a pitch count for Scherzer in this game, but said they would closely monitor him.
 He threw 71 pitches, 48 for strikes.

 "He threw 70-plus pitches, and he felt good," Nationals manager Dave Martinez said.
 "He was a little gassed, which we figured he would be.
 His intensity was like always and he got through it."